From Consultant to Crushing It: How One Engineer Upgraded His Technical Skills in Weeks, Not Years

 A boot camp for the real world

 The boot camp is intense by design.
-On top of learning Python, SQL, and how to work with big data, students are expected to apply cutting-edge technical skills to projects after just a few weeks in class.
+On top of learning Python, SQL, and how to work with big data, learners are expected to apply cutting-edge technical skills to projects after just a few weeks in class.

 In fact, one of Jeff’s earliest class projects involved training a hospital neural network to predict patient morbidity rates using machine learning and a massive ICU database.
 And he loved it.